email alerts

 Biodiversity Discoveries in the Dunes

 We are adventurers.
-We work, celebrate victories, and make obscure discoveries.
+We work, celebrate victories, and discover.

-There's the rare baby endangered Blanding’s turtle (below) … happily sighted while a dozen of us were pulling malignant sweet clover.
-We picked it up and moved it away from trampling feet.
+The rare baby endangered Blanding’s turtle (below) was happily sighted while a dozen of us pulled malignant sweet clover.
+It would have preferred to be left along, but we picked it up to move it away from trampling feet.
 Adult Blanding’s turtles may be rare, but babies are Super-Rare.
-On most sites, eggs and hatchlings are eaten by over-abundant meso-predators – raccoons and opossums.
+On many sites, all eggs and hatchlings are eaten by over-abundant meso-predators – raccoons and opossums.

 Thus, this toddler is a mini-miracle.
 Its success can be credited to this prairie’s health, diversity, and size.
 Coyotes patrol it.
 We hear them howl and harmonize.
 Because raccoons and opossums know what’s good for them, they tend to stay closer to edges and trees.
 Most high-quality prairie remnants today are less than five acres in size.
 This one ranges from a mile to half-a-mile wide and eight miles north to south.
 Here baby Blandings have a chance here.